Hannah0n/expression-tree/README.md

 # expression-trees
 Functions similar to those of binary trees are implemented to manipulate expression trees in Racket.

-The idea behind the functions of expression trees and their behavior is particularly taken from the course offered by Hal Perkins at University of Washington.
+The idea behind the functions of expression trees and their behavior is taken from the course offered by Hal Perkins at the University of Washington.

 ## Expression trees